Trip Planners and Pocket Maps and Service Guides

 - The entrance fee for Grand Canyon National Park is $30 per private vehicle.

 - An individual entering the park via foot, park shuttle, private rafting, bicycle or non-commercial group is $15 per person.

 - Admission is for 7 days and includes entrance to both the South Rim and North Rim.

 - All fees are in U.S. Dollars.

 - Visitors to the South Rim can purchase entrance permits at alternate locations.
-These locations are listed on the park’s Entrance Fees and Recreational Passes page.
+These locations are listed on the park’s Basic Information page.